dudung/bug/content/posts/remah-current-progress.md

 ## js and python
-The goal to use two languanges, JavaScript and Python, is ..
+The goals to use two languanges, JavaScript and Python, are
++ easy visualization while searching working parameters using JavaScript,
++ better calculation performance with right parameters using Python,
++ not-so-difficult change from JavaScript to Phython.

+After defining above goals they, the first two at leas, are confirmed by GPT-4o [^GPT-4o_2024].

 ## files and folders